solygambas/kotlin-projects/18-wander/README.md

 - displaying different map types.
 - styling the Google Map.
 - adding markers to the map.
-- enabling the user to placer a marker on a point of interest.
+- enabling the user to place a marker on a point of interest.
 - enabling location tracking.

 Based on 2 tutorials by Google Codelabs (2022):